An itinerary to visit Warsaw in 1 day

 Warsaw is the Polish capital, but it is not the most popular tourist destination; that honor belongs to Krakow and its surroundings.
 However, because it has the country’s largest airport, many tourists stop there on their way to other parts of the country.
 A frequent question from these visitors is what to do in Warsaw in ONE day?

-This is what I will respond to here, based on what I learned during my five years in this city (and from the feedback of my international guests, since I also operate a Hostel in Warsaw).
+This is what I will respond to here, based on what I learned during my six years in this city (and from the feedback of my international guests, since I also operate a Hostel in Warsaw).
+Living here, I had time enough to learn some curious stuff, like the fact that Warsaw is among the cities with most public libraries in the world.

 Because the majority of the recommendations below are based on my personal experience, you may be curious as to who is writing them: some random guy in his 30s who enjoys history, nice views, and a few drinks at night.
+The best month to visit Poland, in my opinion, is October.
 This guide will be very useful if you like any of these things.

 Cheap accommodation in Warsaw